elephaint/pgbm/examples/README.md

 ```
 params['gpu_device_ids'] = (1, 2, 3)
 ```
 In the latter case, GPUs corresponding to id 1 to 3 will be used, where device with id 1 will be used to return the results to.
+Note that for multi-gpu training, all data is still loaded onto the GPU with the first id.
+Only the split decision is parallelized across multiple GPUs when using multiple GPUs.
+Hence, the package does not yet support full Torch distributed across devices and nodes, but only across multiple devices on the same node.